pewpewlive/PewPewSnippets/README.md

 Then just do `vsce package` to build an extension.

+## Generating snippets
+You need to run `./generator/generate_snippets.ps1` in PowerShell.

 ## Contributing:
 Feel free to do it!
 Useful resources for making them:
 * [Official Visual Studio Code documentation](https://code.visualstudio.com/docs/editor/userdefinedsnippets)